Falcon 9: Engine

 Both stages are equipped with Merlin 1D rocket engines.
-Each Merlin engine produces 854 kN of thrust.
-Every engine uses a pyrophoric mixture of triethylaluminum-triethylborane (TEA-TEB) as an engine igniter.
+Every Merlin engine produces 854 kN of thrust.
+They use a pyrophoric mixture of triethylaluminum-triethylborane (TEA-TEB) as an engine igniter.

-The booster stage has 9 engines, while the 2nd stage has 1 vacuum-adapted version.
-The booster engines are arranged in what SpaceX calls Octaweb.
+The booster stage has 9 engines, arranged in a configuration that SpaceX calls Octaweb.
+The second stage of the Falcon 9 has 1 short or regular nozzle, Merlin 1D Vacuum engine version.

-Falcon 9 is capable of losing 2 engines and still complete the mission.
-The Merlin 1D engines can vector thrust to adjust trajectory.
+Falcon 9 is capable of losing up to 2 engines and still complete the mission by burning the remaining engines longer.

 Each Merlin rocket engine is controlled by three voting computers, each having 2 CPUs which constantly check the other 2 in the trio.
+The Merlin 1D engines can vector thrust to adjust trajectory.

 Tanks

-The propellant tank walls and domes are made from aluminium–lithium alloy.
+The propellant tank walls and domes are made from an aluminum–lithium alloy.
 SpaceX uses an all friction-stir welded tank, for its strength and reliability.
 The second stage tank is a shorter version of the first stage tank.
 It uses most of the same tooling, material, and manufacturing techniques.

 The F9 interstage, which connects the upper and lower stages, is a carbon-fibre aluminium-core composite structure that holds reusable separation collets and a pneumatic pusher system.
 The original stage separation system had twelve attachment points, reduced to three for v1.1.

 Fairing

-F9 uses a payload fairing (nose cone) to protect (non-Dragon) satellites during launch.
+Falcon 9 uses a payload fairing (nose cone) to protect (non-Dragon) satellites during launch.
 The fairing is 13 m long, 5.2 m in diameter, weighs approximately 1900 kg, and is constructed of carbon fiber skin overlaid on an aluminum honeycomb core.
 SpaceX designed and fabricates fairings in Hawthorne.
 Testing was completed at NASA's Plum Brook Station facility in spring 2013 where the acoustic shock and mechanical vibration of launch, plus electromagnetic static discharge conditions, were simulated on a full-size test article in a vacuum chamber.
+Since 2019, fairings are designed to re-enter the Earth's atmosphere and are reused for future missions.